voschezang/coding-handbook/documentation.md

 **Periodic Status Update**

 Purpose: give an high-level overview what's changing.
 Can be used as preparation for a status meeting.
+See also [feedback](communication-principles.md).

  ```markdown
  **Focus / Core Message**